RainerAtSpirit/raineratspirit.github.com/_posts/2013-11-11-testing-durandal-apps-made-easy.md

 That's it for today, pretty straight forward, so it can be easily applied/adapted to your own Durandal projects.
-It's the first post in the 'Catch fish" category, hopefully more to come.
+It's the first post in the "Catch fish" category, hopefully more to come.

 >Give a man a fish, and you feed him for a day; show him how to catch fish, and you feed him for a lifetime.